Going beyond ESOS compliance to savings delivered

 Some of our recommendations:

-• Replacing ageing equipment with more energy efficient or different equipment, including motors for rides and pumps, refrigeration for the ice rink, boilers, etc
+• Replacing ageing equipment with more energy efficient or different equipment.

 • Running energy-intensive attractions, only when they are above a particular threshold of capacity